robusta-dev/krr/README.md

     ```

 _These queries can be customized to suit your specific needs in the future versions, allowing for even more accurate recommendations._

+#### Resource Recommendations

+The default calculation in Robusta KRR uses a simple strategy to determine resource recommendations based on historical usage data.
+This strategy takes into account the highest resource usage percentiles for both CPU and memory to provide appropriate recommendations.

+By default, the strategy uses the following percentiles (but these can be customized in CLI):

+-   CPU: 99th percentile
+-   Memory: 105th percentile

+These percentiles indicate the resource usage level at which a certain percentage of data points fall below.
+For example, a 99th percentile CPU usage means that 99% of the CPU usage data points are below this level.
+The strategy then calculates recommendations based on these percentiles to ensure that most of the historical usage is covered, optimizing resource allocation while avoiding over-provisioning.

+#### Creating a Custom Strategy

+Look into the `examples` directory for examples on how to create a custom strategy/formatter.

 By using Robusta KRR, you can optimize your Kubernetes cluster resource allocation, ensuring better performance and efficiency.
 Get started with Robusta KRR today, and unlock the full potential of your cluster.